After living in the city for 30 years, EC moved to the countryside. He writes about life in the mountains, dogs, plants, and cooking.

 Wash the tops thoroughly.
 Place them in a bowl and serve with a salted, halved egg.
 It can be somewhat bitter, but the saltiness of the egg helps to overshadow the bitter taste.

-In addition to its uses for cooking, ampalayas can also be used to make a vitamin-rich tea.
+In addition to its cooking potential, ampalayas can also be used to make a vitamin-rich tea.
 I drink the tea from the bitter gourds to strengthen my bones and keep my vision healthy.

 - 5 tops of ampalaya plant